TeslaNeuro/Phase-Synchronizer/README.md

 Communication Systems: Maintaining signal coherence in wireless and wired transmissions.
 Audio Processing: Ensuring phase-aligned audio playback from multiple sources.
 Signal Processing: Synchronizing clock signals in digital electronics for better data integrity.

+## License

+This project includes firmware, software, hardware designs, and integration components and is licensed under the [Custom License Agreement](./LICENSE).

+- **Non-Commercial Use**: You may use, modify, and distribute this project for non-commercial purposes.
+- **Commercial Use**: To use this project for commercial purposes, please contact the author at [arshiakeshvariasl@gmail.com] to obtain full permission rights and discuss licensing terms.

+See the [LICENSE](./LICENSE) file for full licensing details.